16

 It is a unit testing framework for the Java programming language.
-JUnit has been important in the development of test-driven development and is one of a family of unit testing frameworks.
-The main usage of JUnit is to write repeatable tests for your application code units.
-JUnit stimulate the idea of “testing first, then coding” which accentuate on setting up of the test data for the code snippets that can be tested first and then implemented.
-The tet approach explicates –
+JUnit has been crucial in the development of test-driven development and is one of a family of unit testing frameworks.
+The primary usage of JUnit is to write repeatable tests for your application code units.
+JUnit stimulates the idea of “testing first, then coding,” which accentuates on setting up of the test data for the code snippets that can be tested first and then implemented.
+The test approach explicates –

 JUnit increases the productivity of a programmer and the stability of the program’s code snippets, which reduces the time of the tester, which is spent on debugging of the code.